Disability Theology

 2.1 Disability studies

-Disability theology has evolved in tandem with disability studies, as Nancy Eiesland’s work will show.
+Disability theology evolved in tandem with disability studies, as Nancy Eiesland’s work shows.
 As a discipline, disability studies has focused on the experience of people living with disabilities, aiming at reducing prejudice and marginalization, and improving quality of life.
 The study of disability (in the US) began within a less well-defined conversation about chronic illness, impairments, and disability.
-Disability studies thus originated in the broad frame of healthcare concerns.
+Disability studies thus emerged in the broad frame of healthcare concerns.
 The Committee on Social Adjustment of the Social Science Research Council laid the groundwork for this conversation in the United States.
-The Committee’s work focused on individuals’ psychological adaptations to their impairment, whether congenital or aquired (Eiesland 1994: 57-58).
+The Committee’s work focused on individuals’ psychological adaptations to their impairment, whether congenital or acquired (Eiesland 1994: 57–58).
 The US-based Society for Disability Studies, founded in 1986 by disabled sociologist Irving Zola, had existed since 1982 as the Section for the Study of Chronic Illness, Impairment, and Disability.
-In the UK, Michael Oliver’s The Politics of Disablement challenged the focus on impairment, which centred on the medical diagnosis of impaired individuals.
+In the UK, Michael Oliver’s political analysis of disability challenged the focus on impairment, which centred on the medical diagnosis of impaired individuals (Oliver 1984; 1990).
 On both sides of the Atlantic, the approach to disability as primarily a medical phenomenon shifted from the individual to the social, cultural, and political dimensions of disability.
 As the discourse developed throughout the late twentieth century, it expanded to include intersections in identity politics and other areas of critical theory, particularly race, gender, and sexuality.

 The history of the US-based Society for Disability Studies and its journal, Disability Studies Quarterly, illustrates the unfolding of disability studies more generally.
 The journal started in 1980 as The Disability and Chronic Disease Newsletter, predating the Society itself.
-It began as a publication of a few dozen pages, offering not only or even primarily scholarly articles; rather, it served as an information exchange, including journalistic reporting and job advertisements.
+It began as a publication of a few dozen pages that included scholarly articles but served primarily as an information exchange, offering journalistic reporting and job advertisements.
 It became DSQ in 1986, though it retained its newsletter format until Fall 1996 (volume 16, number 4).

 2.2 Models of disability

 The medical model regards disability from a clinical perspective.
-An individual presents with symptoms, typically involving some impairment of mobility or the senses, and a condition is diagnosed.
+An individual presents with symptoms, typically involving some impairment of mobility, the senses, or cognition, and a condition is diagnosed.
 Whether the disability is considered physical, developmental, or intellectual, the impairment is a feature of the body.
-The medical model thus ‘explains disability disadvantage in terms of pathological states of the body and mind themselves’ (SEP 2022).
+The medical model thus ‘explains disability disadvantage in terms of pathological states of the body and mind themselves’ (Wasserman and Aas 2023).
 Disability studies emerged from a conversation about helping people with disabilities to adapt to their environment, a conversation that framed disability as a medical condition.
-This approach to disability was first criticised as an ‘individual’ model of disability, a framework that assumed that the individual’s medical condition was what needed to be fixed or mitigated to enable access (Oliver, Sapey and Thomas 1983).
+This approach to disability was first criticized as an ‘individual’ model of disability, a framework that assumed that the individual’s medical condition was what needed to be fixed or mitigated to enable access (Oliver 1984).
 More recently, questions have been raised about the implications of the diagnosis of disability.
 Diagnosis is typically the first step in a process that tends toward cure.
 With many disabilities, cure is not an option; the only way to eliminate the disability is to eliminate the person (see Hauerwas 1977).

-The dialogue between medical science and theology in disability theology addresses scientific accounts of disabilities, whether due to chronic illness (such as ME or clinical depression) or impairments (physical or cognitive, congenital or acquired).
+In disability theology, the dialogue between medical science and theology addresses scientific accounts of disabilities, whether due to chronic illness (such as ME or clinical depression) or impairments (physical or cognitive, congenital or acquired).
 Swinton offers an excellent example of the way disability theology can engage with medicine in particular.
-Swinton (a) attends to the spiritual needs of people with cognitive or psychological impairments/struggles and (b) challenges the culture of diagnosis.
-A medical diagnosis, Swinton argues, does not give the full picture of a person’s situation.
+Swinton (a) attends to the spiritual needs of people with cognitive impairments or psychological complications and (b) challenges the culture of diagnosis.
+A medical diagnosis, Swinton argues, does not give the full picture of a person’s situation (Swinton 2020: 11–37).
 Depression, for example, can be diagnosed according to the DSM-V by an assortment of symptoms, and there are medical treatments for depression, including drugs and counselling.
-Swinton suggests, however, that, for Christians, the experience of depression cannot be divorced from Christian faith; while depression may challenge faith, faith can also be a consolation in the midst of depression.
+Swinton suggests, however, that, for Christians, the experience of depression cannot be divorced from Christian faith and spirituality; while depression may challenge faith, faith can also be a consolation in the midst of depression.

 A ‘social’ model of disability begins from the premise that the impact of an impairment depends not on pathology alone but on the individual’s physical, social, cultural, or educational context.
 Impairments may be more or less disabling depending on an individual’s surroundings.
 For example, a wheelchair user on smooth, level ground may get along as well as an able-bodied person.
 When she encounters a flight of stairs without a lift or a ramp, however, the difference in ability shows up.
-On the social model, disability is socially constructed; that is, although an individual’s condition may have a medical diagnosis, it is labelled as a ‘disability’ within a social and cultural framework.
+On the social model, disability is socially constructed; that is, although an individual’s condition may have a medical diagnosis, it is labelled as a ‘disability’ within a social, cultural, and political framework (see, for example, Badley, Thompson and Wood 1978).

 Considering disability as a social phenomenon also creates a group identity.
-The label ‘disabled’ names a political identity.
+On this reading, the label ‘disabled’ also names a political identity.
 This approach to disability is often referred to as a ‘minority group’ model.
 Like other marginalized groups, people with disabilities call for measures to facilitate their full participation in society, such as accessible spaces, and legal protections.
+Elizabeth Barnes’ influential book, The Minority Body: A Theory of Disability (2016), draws out this aspect of the social model of disability.

 As disability studies has expanded, scholars have supplemented medical and social models with a wide range of theoretical approaches.
-The concept of disability as interpretation is at the heart of cultural models of disability, and links many alternative models.
+The concept of disability as interpretation is at the heart of cultural models of disability and links many alternative models.
 Such models rest on the idea that what constitutes disability differs depending on the point of view of the assessor.
 Cultural models of disability divert attention from impairment, highlighting instead the diversity among human beings’ ways of experiencing and living in the world.
 These differences ought to be appreciated rather than perceived only as problems to be addressed.
-Deaf culture exemplifies this approach to disability.
-(See Morris 2008.)
+Deaf culture exemplifies this approach to disability (see Morris 2008).
 Many of these theoretical approaches also consider the impact of intersecting and overlapping identities: people with disabilities are also identified by race, ethnicity, gender, sexual orientation, and religion.
-At one such intersection a crip-queer theme in disability studies has emerged, for example.
+At one such intersection a crip-queer theme in disability studies has emerged, for example (see, for example, Bailey 2019).
 Many alternative models also emphasize the variability in human capacities among people, and across the lifespan of an individual.
-As Nancy Eiesland pointed out in The Disabled God, we are all only temporarily able-bodied.
-Alasdair MacIntyre made a similar observation in Dependent Rational Animals.
+As Nancy Eiesland pointed out in The Disabled God, we are all only temporarily able-bodied (1994: 23–25).
+Alasdair MacIntyre made a similar observation in Dependent Rational Animals (2009).
 He observes that, in a well-functioning community,

 Disability is a common human experience, particularly in the experience of aging.
 Disability studies continues to generate models of disability that begin from the reality of disability as part of ordinary human life, rather than treating disability as an anomaly.